-The world saw a dramatic drop in production in 2017, due primarily to severe frosts that hit Italy, France, and to a lesser extent Spain at just the wrong time in April, damaging buds on a large proportion of vines over a broad area.
+The world saw a dramatic drop in production in 2017, due primarily to severe frosts that hit Italy, France, and Spain at just the wrong time in April, damaging buds on a large proportion of vines over a broad area.
 Almost every region in Italy saw damage from the frosts and later from a drought that exacerbated the problems.
 With the top three wine-producing countries experiencing double-digit declines in their harvest, global wine production fell to its lowest level this century.
-Fortunately, the damage was not so severe as to kill many vines, so the harvest should return to normal next year, if there is such a thing as normal anymore.
+Fortunately, the damage was not so severe as to kill many vines, so the harvest should return to normal in 2018, if there is such a thing as normal anymore.

-Italy was hurt worse than any other nation, with almost all regions suffering losses.
-The International Organization of Vine and Wine (OIV) estimates Italy’s wine production from the 2017 harvest to be off last year’s by 23% at just 39.3 million hectoliters, which could have dropped Italy to second or third in the global rankings if France and Spain had not been similarly afflicted.
-Germany, too, was down by 10%.
-In the New World, Argentina partially recovered from a poor 2016 harvest, and Australia was up 6%, while Chile continued to slide.
+Italy was among the hardest-hit nations, with almost all regions suffering losses.
+The International Organization of Vine and Wine (OIV) estimates Italy’s wine production from the 2017 harvest to be off last year’s by 17% at just 42.5 million hectoliters, which could have dropped Italy to second or third in the global rankings if France and Spain had not been afflicted even worse.
+Germany, too, was down by 15%.
+In the New World, Argentina partially recovered from a poor 2016 harvest, and Australia was up 5%, while Chile continued to slide.
 The United States and South Africa were relatively stable.

 |Rest of World|